bankaiogx/website/README.md

 Additionally, the website helps communicate the GYMXP concept to stakeholders and potential developers by clearly presenting the visuals, layout and key features of the idea.
 ## UX / UI Rationale
+The design of the GYMXP website is based on a user centric approach that focuses on clarity, visual engagement and simplicity.
+These three core aspects guided the project from the very beginning with the aim of providing users with a user friendly, engaging and easy to navigate experience.
+The layout across the entire website was intentionally kept clean, with strong spacing, clear headings and well-structured sections to ensure users can move through the site without confusion or information overload.

+Dark backgrounds combined with bright accents and coloured text were chosen to complement and match the energetic, anime inspired theme of the project.
+All of these visuals were implemented while still maintaining readability and accessibility.
+The use of large visuals, bold typography and subtle animated imagery reflects the core concept behind the website and the product itself, helping to emphasise personality and aesthetic identity.

+Each page of the website has been designed to highlight one idea at a time.
+For example, the AI Trainers page focuses on showcasing the three coaches, the Waiting List page provides a clear and simple form for users to register interest, and the About page uses a video supported by text to explain the core app concept.
+This approach was deliberately chosen to simplify navigation and prevent cognitive overload, allowing users to absorb information at their own pace.
+The flow of media and text avoids clutter and ensures the overall experience remains accessible and easy to use.

+The targeted demographic (ages 15–35) was also considered throughout the design process.
+Users in this age group typically prefer fast, visual and straightforward interfaces, so the structure, visuals and pacing of information delivery were designed to match these expectations.
+This design caters specifically to those users while still being friendly for others.
+Users also tend to skim through websites rather than fully read all the content, so the UX/UI was created with this behaviour in mind—keeping it simple yet aesthetically pleasing, with clear headers and sections laid out in a way that avoids clutter.

+The use of Bootstrap classes supported this by implementing the Bootstrap grid system to ensure a consistent and clean layout.
+It kept spacing and layout balanced across all pages and prevented elements from appearing unbalanced or shifted.
+The Bootstrap framework also allowed the website to scale appropriately on mobile, desktop and tablet without the need for extra code.
+Using Bootstrap allowed faster development without compromising on a high design standard.
+Ultimately, Bootstrap helped achieve a polished and aesthetic design that aligned with the core concepts of clarity, visual engagement and simplicity.

 ## Page Breakdown